S0f1eM/Bootstrap-portfolio/README.md

-# portfolio-parallax-2016
+## portfolio with parallax effect - 2016

+* HTML5 - CSS3
+* jQuery
+* Bootstrap
-Responsive Web developer portfolio I made for my personal use on 2016, refactored in 2019 for a general use.
+* A responsive portfolio I made for my personal use on 2016.
+The very first one.
+* Refreshed in 2019-2020.
-!!A big cleaning in the CSS file need to be done!!! - pending -
+* !!A big cleaning in the CSS file should be done!!!

-#HTML5 - CSS3 - Jquery - Bootstrap